XinTongBUPT/plz/README.md

 3. Finally, any `key=value` pairs on the command line will take effect.

 For `key=value` pairs, the key can be a dotted path like "mocha.display" to access the nested field "display" on the settings object "mocha".
+Plugins use dotted paths for namespacing.

+A "project" setting is created by default, with two properties:

+- `name`: the name of the project folder
+- `type`: "basic"

+Plz doesn't use this setting itself, but plugins may add more info, or change the type.
+For example, a coffeescript plugin might set the type to "coffeescript" to indicate to other plugins and tasks that this is primarily a coffeescript project.

 Before and after tasks